 - XP user folders location: Computer > System (C:) > Documents and Settings > [yourusername]

-- Right-click on your user folder (will be named the same as your logon name) and select the Properties menu item
+- Right-click on your user folder (named the same as your logon name) and select the Properties menu item

 - Look for the Size on disk: XX.XXGB item where XX.XX will be the size of your personal files and data (ie. 15.56GB, MB=Megabyte, GB=Gigabyte, TB=Terabyte)